TheAlcoholicChicken/Documentation/index.md

 ```
 {
+token: String // used to send authorized reqs to th mangement system
  users: [{
     user_id: String // will be the same user_id from Mangement API,
     user_profile_link: String, // computed on sign-up, first_name + last_name (camelcase)